jyyulab/scMINER/tech-docs/docs/tutorials/PBMC-14k.md

 ## Data loading and preprocessing

 ### Read 10x genomics data
 We start by reading the downsampled 10x genomics data with function `readscRNAseqData()`.
 This function reads data from either 10x genomics standard output files (usually contains three individual files: matrix.mtx, barcodes.tsv, features.tsv) or other text files by passing arguments to `read.delim()`.
 The function creates a `SparseExpressionSet` object adapted from `ExpressionSet` class if set `CreateSparseEset=T`; otherwise, it creates a list object that stores expression data, feature data and sample data under three separate slots.
 If `add.meta=T`, then additional sample info such as total number of UMI will be calculated and stored in the object.
-The following command sets `is.10x=T`, `CreateSparseEset = F`, and `add.meta=F`.
+The following command sets `is.10x=T`, `CreateSparseEset = T`, and `add.meta=T`.

 To load data from standard 10x genomics files, creating a `SparseEset` directly is recommended.